CentreForDigitalHumanities/Summer-School-2024/code/##_preparation/Welcome.md

-## Welcome!
+## Preparation
 Welcome to the [Exploring Culture Through Data: Digital Methods & Data Practices](https://utrechtsummerschool.nl/courses/humanities/exploring-culture-through-data-digital-methods-data-practices) Summer School 2024!
 We are excited to offer an introduction into digital methods and data practices to analyze and understand culture.
 In this folder, you find all the materials that will prepare you for the Summer School.

-## Preparation
-There are two main parts to the preparation materials
+There are two main parts to the preparation materials:
 - [Installation](#1-installation)
 - [Excercises](#2-python-programming-exercises)